RealityETH/subjectivocracy/operations.md

 Next step:
 * [Execute a governance change](execute-a-governance-change)

 NB On the normal non-forkable version of Reality.eth finalization happens automatically without a transaction.
+It's its own transaction on the forkable version because forking for one question affects whether others can finalize, even within the same timestamp.

 ### Propose an urgent governance change
 ```